jentery/engl425/index.md

 # Territory Acknowledgement

-As researchers and instructors who have the privilege to live and work as guests on these lands, we acknowledge with respect that the University of Victoria is located on the unceded territory of the Lkwungen peoples and the Songhees, Esquimalt, and <u>W̱</u>SÁNEĆ First Nations, whose historical relationships with the land continue to this day.
+As researchers and instructors who have the privilege to live and work as guests on these lands, we acknowledge with respect that the University of Victoria is located on the unceded territory of the Lekwungen peoples and the Songhees, Esquimalt, and <u>W̱</u>SÁNEĆ First Nations, whose historical relationships with the land continue to this day.

 # Description